patsuckow/Random-Password-Generator/Speed-tests.md

 0.00697691401001066                                 0.007094986009178683
 ```
 **Conclusion:**
-Code runs faster when we generate lists "on the fly".
+Code runs faster when we generate lists "on the fly" 😎.